IBM/ibm-licensing-operator/docs/Content/Install_without_OLM.md

 cd ibm-licensing-operator/
 ```

-d.
+4\.
 Switch namespaces in rbac if different namespace than `ibm-common-services`:

 - For **LINUX** users: